 Medication Effects (Interferon-based Treatments)

-Interferon (IFN) is the standard of care treatment for Hepatitis C. However, in addition to its antiviral activity, IFN has been shown to produce side effects affecting many different organs, including the thyroid.
+Interferon (IFN) is a treatment for Hepatitis C, however, in addition to its antiviral activity, IFN has been shown to produce side effects affecting many different organs, including the thyroid.

 In fact, interferon-induced thyroiditis (IIT) is a major clinical problem for patients who receive IFN therapy.
 You can read more about interferon causing thyroid conditions, here.